 Chief Justice Hassell was a close friend of Regent University School of Law.
 He served as a member of the Regent University School of Law Board of Visitors and as our Distinguished Jurist-in-Residence.
 A model of professionalism and excellence, the Chief Justice regularly exhorted our students to work hard, to do justice, and have faith to achieve their dreams.
 He was a true inspiration to students and faculty alike.

-Copy of Competition Problem & Rules:
+Release of Competition Rules:

 Monday, August 15